dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

   - strong written and verbal communication skills,
   - a graduate degree in a quantitative science, or equivalent experience.

-Initially this role will support our work with a government client to support the development algorithms that assist automated decision making.
-Other projects include statistical modelling and machine learning development across a wide range of applications.
+Initially, this role will support our work with a government client to support the development of algorithms that assist automated decision making.
+Other projects include statistical modelling and the development of machine learning across a wide range of applications.

 The role is offered as a permanent position, with salary depending on experience.
 The role is based in New Zealand.
-Dragonfly has an office in Wellington, but staff can also work from other centres.
+Dragonfly has an office in Wellington, with staff also working from other centres.

 To apply for this position, please send a cover letter (a maximum of two pages) and a curriculum vitae to [Finlay Thompson <finlay@dragonfly.co.nz>](mailto:finlay@dragonfly.co.nz).